Equity

 5 Ways a Daily Flex Period Supports Equity for Learners

-Equity is a popular subject right now, and it's important.
-First, we want to define what we mean by equity in education.
+In this post, we first want to define what we mean by equity in education.
 Equity means that all learners will get what they need to have the same opportunity to learn.
-It does not mean that they will each get exactly [...]
+It does not mean that they will each get exactly the same thing, which could make achieving the [...]

 The Road to High School Dropout Starts in Middle School